 But still I maintain that Wikipedia saved my life.
 What would we do without it?
 I wouldn't have been able to survive my High school time, neither to graduate from my bachelor or to write this thesis.

-Wikipedia is a wonder of the world - never before so many people have been created something like that together.
+Wikipedia is a wonder of the world - never before so many people have been created something like it together.
 Never before there was so much knowledge in one place.
 People order their knowledge together, global and free.
-(Reißmann, 2011) Wikipedia translated the Ideal of collecting the world's knowledge into the 21st century - still it is far away from perfect, but closer to the ideal than any other system before.

 4 Conclusion